What you need to sell your arts and crafts online: Social media and photography

 Additional information

-This virtual program is hosted by the USPTO’s Global Intellectual Property Academy.
-OPIA advises the administration and other federal government departments and agencies on domestic and international intellectual property (IP) legal and policy issues.
+This virtual program was hosted by the USPTO’s Global Intellectual Property Academy.
+OPIA advises the Administration and other federal government departments and agencies on domestic and international intellectual property (IP) legal and policy issues.
 It also provides technical assistance and training on IP-related matters to U.S. stakeholders and both U.S. and foreign government officials.

 If you are an individual with a disability and would like to request a reasonable accommodation, please submit your request to the contact information above.